groonga/gcs.groonga.org/docs/tutorial/index.md

 CloudSearch compatible API.
 You don't need to pay any fee, register any sites and buy a new server to use Groonga CloudSearch.
-You can try Amazon CloudSearch compatible API on your computer and develop your application that uses Aamazon CloudSearch API.
+You can try Amazon CloudSearch compatible API on your computer and develop your application that uses Amazon CloudSearch API.

 You will get your Amazon CloudSearch API on your computer after this tutorial.